camsjams/rust-coal/README.md

 If you need programmatic components, then it would be better to utilize a more hands on system like GatsbyJS, Nozzle, or a Content Management System (CMS) such as WordPress.

-The static HTML output can be easily served on GitHub pages, Firebase Hosting, and a number of other places.
+Just like in a typical JAMStack solution, the static HTML output can be easily served on GitHub pages, Firebase Hosting, and a number of other places.
 Also see about Docker support below.

 ## Platforms / Technologies
 * [rust](https://www.rust-lang.org/)